Parven05/AI-Carbon-Predictor/README.md

 # Carbon Emission Predictor (CO₂)

 Carbon emission calculator using Machine learning.
-This involves testing with a variety of models including Artificial Neural Networks (ANN), Adaptive Neuro-Fuzzy Inference System (ANFIS), Autoregressive Integrated Moving Average (ARIMA), Seasonal Autoregressive Integrated Moving Average (SARIMA), K-Nearest Neighbors (KNN), Linear Regression, Logistic Regression, Support Vector Machines (SVM), Random Forest, Gradient Boosting, AdaBoost, and Decision Trees.
+This involves testing with a variety of models including Artificial Neural Networks (ANN), K-Nearest Neighbors (KNN), Linear Regression, Support Vector Machines (SVM), Random Forest, Gradient Boosting, AdaBoost, and Decision Trees.

 # Dependencies
 You must have Python installed and the following libraries to view the project: